isaacnmm/pestpolicy-hugo2XX/content/posts/house-painting-designs-and-colors/index.md

 ####  2. Bold Color Choices

 If you want to make a bold statement, consider using brighter and more vibrant colors for your exterior.
-Colors like teal, mustard yellow, or deep red can create an eye
+Colors like teal, mustard yellow, or deep red can create an eye-catching effect.
-- catching effect.
 Pair these bold shades with neutral accents such as white or black for balance.
 Bold colors work best with modern or contemporary homes and are ideal for creating a unique and personalized exterior.

 ####  3. Earthy Tones